lammps/lammps/doc/src/fix_electrode_conp.rst

    kspace_modify wire <wire_factor>
    kspace_modify slab ew2d

-Two implementations for the calculation of the elastance matrix are available with pppm and can be selected using the *amat onestep/twostep* keyword.
-*onestep* is the default; *twostep* can be faster for large electrodes and a moderate mesh size but requires more memory.
+Two implementations for the calculation of the elastance matrix are available with pppm and can be selected using the *amat onestep/twostep* keyword.  *onestep* is the default; *twostep* can be faster for large electrodes and a moderate mesh size but requires more memory.

 .. code-block:: LAMMPS

    kspace_modify amat onestep/twostep

 For all versions of the fix, the keyword-value *ffield on* enables the finite-field mode (:ref:`Dufils <Dufils>`, :ref:`Tee <Tee>`), which uses an electric field across a periodic cell instead of non-periodic boundary conditions to impose a potential difference between the two electrodes bounding the cell.
 The fix (with name *fix-ID*) detects which of the two electrodes is "on top" (has the larger maximum *z*-coordinate among all particles).
-Assuming the first electrode group is on top, it then issues the following commands
+Assuming the first electrode group is on top, it then issues the following commands internally:
-internally:

 .. code-block:: LAMMPS

    variable fix-ID_ffield_zfield equal (f_fix-ID[2]-f_fix-ID[1])/lz
    efield fix-ID_efield all efield 0.0 0.0 v_fix-ID_ffield_zfield

 which implements the required electric field as the potential difference divided by cell length.
 The internal commands use variable so that the electric field will correctly vary with changing potentials in the correct way (for example with equal-style potential difference or with *fix electrode/conq*).
 This keyword requires two electrodes and will issue an error with any other number of electrodes.
 This keyword requires electroneutrality to be imposed (*symm on*) and will issue an error otherwise.

+.. versionchanged:: TBD

 For all versions of the fix, the keyword-value *etypes on* enables type-based optimized neighbor lists.
 With this feature enabled, LAMMPS provides the fix with an occasional neighbor list restricted to electrode-electrode interactions for calculating the electrode matrix, and a perpetual neighbor list restricted to electrode-electrolyte interactions for calculating the electrode potentials, using particle types to list only desired interactions, and typically resulting in 5--10\% less computational time.
 Without this feature the fix will simply use the active pair style's neighbor list.
 This feature cannot be enabled if any electrode particle has the same type as any electrolyte particle (which would be unusual in a typical simulation) and the fix will issue an error in that case.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""